alanjameschapman/whiteboard/README.md

 ## Implemented

-The website can only be accessed by registered users.
-The following features are available across the site:

-### All Pages

-#### Navbar
+### Navbar and Footer (all pages)

-The navbar is present on all screens and is responsive to different screen sizes.
-It is not fixed to the top of the page because it is not necessary to be visible at all times.
+The navbar and footer are present on all pages and are responsive to different screen sizes.

+The navbar is not fixed to the top of the page because it is not necessary to be visible at all times.
 To minimise user clicks, a 'burger bun' is not used because there is enough space to display the logo and links, even for mobile devices.

 | Teacher | Student |
 | :-: | :-: |